Hardware, Garden, Feed, and Pet Store History

-The property where King Feed is located originally belonged to the Cowan family.
-In the fifties, the Cowans had a cedar yard and saw mill on the property, which they later expanded to include a small store front where they sold nuts, bolts, feed, and ranch supplies.
+The King Feed retail store was originally on land owned by the Cowan family.
+In the fifties, the Cowans had a cedar yard and sawmill on the property, which they later expanded to include a small storefront where they sold nuts, bolts, feed, and ranch supplies.

 The Spornhauer family bought the store in the late sixties.
 They added onto the store again to expand the feed and add plumbing and electrical supplies.
 In 1973, the Spornhauers hired Chris Nichols to help run the store so one of the family members could return to his job as a journeyman carpenter.